 As far as adding to and expanding upon the source material, Predator 2 does more than most sequels to make a unique, novel experience out of its adventure, at least with regard to its setting and premise.
 The Brothers’ Thomas decision to abandon the isolated jungle setting of Central America used by the first film and instead opt for the urban jungle of then future-1997 Los Angeles was probably the right idea.
 While the choice feels odd at first with no sense of isolation for the central characters and constant exposure to the hustle and bustle of an urban metropolis, the Thomas brothers do a good job of getting the most of the city environments and making the characters feel cut off from the rest of society during the action sequences.
 It’s also interesting to see the Predator hunt in a different environment.

 That being said, the Thomas brothers deserve credit for writing a main character that once again has personality and charisma.
-Danny Glover’s Mike Harrigan, LAPD police officer, is likable and far more interesting than any of cardboad cutouts we were presented with in Predators.
-Equal amounts of praise should go to Glover, whose trademark career personas of either a cop (the Lethal Weapon series) or an angry crazy-person (Angels in the Outfiled ) mold together well.
-I’m glad he took the role seriously.
+Danny Glover’s Mike Harrigan, LAPD police officer, is likable and far more interesting than any of cardboard cutouts we were presented with in Predators.
+Equal amounts of praise should go to Glover, whose trademark career personas of either a cop (the Lethal Weapon series) or an angry crazy-person (Angels in the Outfield ) mold together well.

 SUMMARY & RECOMMENDATION: Predator 2 is a sequel that tries, tries, and tries some more — and more often than not, succeeds at being a good sequel to a great movie.
 The final act is mightily impressive, leaving you to wonder how good the movie could have been if the rest of the film had been of that same caliber.
-The low-key blue lighting, intense build up, and bloody carnage inside the slaughterhouse is as white-knuckle as anything in the first movie.
 The expansions to the Predator mythology are creative, sensible, and welcome.
 Danny Glover is a fine protagonist who’s more than capable of going toe to toe with the titular baddie.

-— However… much of the rest of the cast leave much to be desired.
+— However… the rest of the cast leave much to be desired.
 Way too many characters are either uninteresting or comical caricatures.
-The detective work by Glover and company to uncover the identity of the Predator isn’t suspenseful given how the audience already knows what’s going on, and the anticipation of the characters catching up isn’t filmed in a way that keeps us excited.
+The detective work by Glover and company to uncover the identity of the Predator isn’t suspenseful given how the audience already knows what’s going on.

 ?
 Glover, seriously, if you are ever in any doubt, just shoot the motherfucker in the face and keep shooting until you know he’s dead.